 Simple English definitions for legal terms

-Read a random definition: Certificate of Citizenship
+Read a random definition: in capita

 Gavelkind is an old way of dividing land that was used before 1066.
 It means that when someone died, their land was divided equally among their sons.
 This way of dividing land was mostly used in Kent.
 People who held land in this way had some advantages, like being able to give it away in their will and being able to sell it when their heir was 15 years old.
 Gavelkind was abolished in 1925.
 The word "gavel" comes from an old word that meant rent or tax, and "kind" means nature or quality.
 So, gavelkind means land that yields rent or censual land.